NUO97/graph-implementation/README.md

 Each node has 3 different attributes: .data, .id, .edges

-.data stores the information about the node (i.e concepts, subjects) .id stores an id number correponding to the index of the NodeArray where the node is stored .edge stores a doubly linked list with all its edges
+1. data stores the information about the node (i.e concepts, subjects)
+2. id stores an id number correponding to the index of the NodeArray where the node is stored
+3. edge stores a doubly linked list with all its edges

 NodeArray